It's possible even on a budget, but you need to know your options and obligations first.

 Evaluating your financial position

-The first step in determining how much you can afford is to get a handle of your net worth, including how much cash you are able to put toward the initial investment.
+The first step in determining how much you can afford is to get a handle on your net worth, including how much cash you can put toward the initial investment.
 Take the time to put all your financial information down in black and white – assets and liabilities.
 You can and probably will obtain some financing for your franchise (more on that in a moment), but you will have to provide some funds of your own.
-It's important that the money you contribute to the franchise purchase is something your net worth can accommodate.
+It's important that your net worth can accommodate the money you contribute to the franchise purchase.

-Most experts recommend that a prospective franchise buyer bring to the table 20 to 25 percent of the total investment for their franchise.
+Most experts recommend that a prospective franchise buyer bring to the table 20% to 25% of the total investment for their franchise.
 As an example, if you only have $50,000 to invest, you shouldn't consider anything over $200,000.
 For your investment budget, that would be considered a high-capital franchise.

 Researching your loan options

-If you are like most prospective franchisees, you will seek outside financing to help you with your dream of purchasing a franchise.
-This is yet another area where you will be glad that you have figured out your financial situation.
+If you are like most prospective franchisees, you will seek outside financing to help with your dream of purchasing a franchise.
+This is yet another area where you will be glad that you have figured out your financial situation first.

-There are several different loan options, including Rollover for Business Startups (ROBS), Small Business Administration (SBA) loans, home equity loans, a second mortgage, financing through the franchisor or just using money from savings.
+There are multiple business loan and financing options, including rollover as business startups (ROBS), Small Business Administration (SBA) loans, home equity loans, a second mortgage, financing through the franchisor or just using money from your savings.

-With any of these options, the lender will need to see a detailed account of your finances, including your credit rating, copies of your tax returns and a personal financial statement.
+With any loan, the lender will need to see a detailed account of your finances, including your credit rating, copies of your tax returns and a personal financial statement.
 Some franchises have their own lending programs, but the same information will still be relevant.

-Finally, the name of the franchise you are interested in can have an impact on your ability to get a commercial loan.
-Respected and well-known franchise names that have a good performance track record are more likely to garner a loan officer's buy-in.
+The name of the franchise you are interested in can impact your ability to get a commercial loan.
+Respected and well-known franchise names with good performance track records are more likely to garner a loan officer's buy-in.

 Choosing the right franchise

-The type of franchise you are interested in can also impact how much money you will need before you break even.
-A cheap franchise will cost you less money upfront, but it also may not generate enough, as quickly as you need it, to replace the income you were making before buying your low-cost franchise.
+The type of franchise you are interested in can also affect how much money you will need before you break even.
+A cheap franchise will cost you less money upfront, but it also may not generate enough money as quickly as you need it to replace the income you were making before buying your low-cost franchise.

 Why is this important?
 Because most, if not all, franchise owners will require a cushion while their franchise grows and establishes itself.
 It can take several years for you to earn from the franchise what you were making prior to going into business for yourself.
 Having a cushion of money that you can live off of as your franchise gets up and running is essential.

-It is recommended to consult with a financial advisor if at any point in this process you have questions or concerns.
-An outsider can not only give you a clear-eyed view of your financial position, but also assist you in determining the best route to achieving your dream of owning your own low-cost franchise.
+It is recommended to consult a financial advisor if you have questions or concerns at any point in this process.
+An outsider can not only give you a clear-eyed view of your financial position, but also assist you in determining the best route to achieve your dream of owning your own low-cost franchise.